 Years of Experience

-For those with five to nine years of experience, average earnings amount to around $91K.
-The largest fraction of Texas Instruments, Inc. people (26 percent) have been working for one to four years and earn $78K annually.
+Average pay is $87K per year for those with five to nine years of experience.
+The largest slice of the Texas Instruments, Inc. workforce (37 percent) has been working for one to four years and earns, on average, $79K annually.

 Certifications and Degrees

 Project Management Professionals earn $118K annually, far more than their non-accredited counterparts.
 Certified Public Accountants also rank high on the pay scale, with expected average earnings of $98K per year.
 The highest-paying degree here is a Bachelor of Science in Electrical Engineering (EE); Texas Instruments, Inc. awards $135K to these degree-holders.

 The highest-paying skill to have in this role seems to be Project Management; employees claiming this as part of the toolbox earn a median of about $102K annually.
 A common skill in Texas Instruments, Inc.'s work force is Engineering Design; roughly one in six of survey participants report using it on the job.
 Key skills also include Microsoft Excel, Data Analysis, and C programming Language.

 A large number of respondents set aside retirement funds in an employer-sponsored 401(k).
 Health insurance is part of the package for almost all respondents, and for a large number of employees, dental coverage is too.
 A few more workplace perks are a stock purchase plan, a casual working environment, life insurance, a company cell phone, and tuition reimbursement.